-"Hey Joe, whadda ya know?"
+"Hey Joe, whaddaya know?"
 I called gently.

 He looked up rapidly and a grin transformed his face though disappointment still lurked around his eyes.
 "Hey Jane, how's the game?" he answered as he dashed to meet me.

-Heading back to my car after a hug, we exchanged tales of how we'd been since we last came across each other.
+Heading back to my car after a hug, we exchanged tales of how we had been since we last came across each other.
 All the way to my house he kept up a constant chatter about school, home, Karate etc. and began to lose the sadness that had been clinging to him.
-When his homework had been done, dinner had been eaten and I had left several messages on both Tuck and FDR's phones we settled down to watch AI: Artificial Intelligence.
+When his homework had been done, dinner had been eaten and I had left several messages on both Tuck and FDR's phones, we settled down to watch AI: Artificial Intelligence.
 Joe fell asleep half an hour before the end (which was a good thing because I always cry at it!) so when everything was shut off I gently shook him awake.

 "Bed time."
 I whispered as he groggily blinked at me.